statechannels/statechannels/packages/channel-provider/README.md

 # 🔌 Channel Provider

-This package contains a browser-based loader for the [Embedded Wallet](../embedded-wallet).

 It exposes a global object called `channelProvider` that implements the [EIP 1193](https://github.com/ryanio/EIPs/blob/master/EIPS/eip-1193.md) standard.

 In the near future, it'll feature-detect if a wallet such as MetaMask has state channels support.
 If it does, the package does nothing; if it doesn't, it'll plug in the Embedded Wallet into a dApp.